Sports in Turin

-Sports in Turin have a rich heritage as the home to two historically significant football teams: Juventus F.C. (founded in 1897) and Torino F.C. (founded in 1906).
+Sports in Turin have a rich heritage as the home to two historically significant football teams: Juventus FC (founded in 1897) and Torino FC (founded in 1906).
 Juventus has the larger fan base, especially in southern Italy and worldwide, while Torino enjoys a more localised support.
 The two clubs contest the oldest derby in Italy, the Derby della Mole or the Turin derby.

 Football (soccer)

 Juventus is Italy's most successful football club and one of the most winning teams in the world.
-It ranks twelfth in the list of the world's clubs with the most official international titles (sixth between European clubs). and was the first in association football history — remaining the only one in the world (as of 2022, after the first UEFA Europa Conference League Final) — to have won all possible official continental competitions and the world title.
+It ranks twelfth in the list of the world's clubs with the most official international titles (sixth between European clubs). and was the first in association football history — remaining the only one in the world (as of 2022, after the first UEFA Europa Conference League final) — to have won all possible official continental competitions and the world title.

 The Stadio delle Alpi, one of the host stadiums for the 1990 FIFA World Cup, was demolished in 2006 to make way for Juventus' owned ground, the Juventus Stadium, inaugurated in 2011.
 The other city's club, Torino, currently uses the Stadio Olimpico, property of the Comune of Turin, one of the host stadiums for the 1934 FIFA World Cup and the venue of the XX Winter Olympics.

-Torino F.C. was founded by breakaways from Juventus and was one of the most formidable teams in the Serie A during the 1940s (before and after World War II), hence the nickname Il Grande Torino ("The Great Torino").
+Torino FC was founded by breakaways from Juventus and was one of the most formidable teams in the Serie A during the 1940s (before and after World War II), hence the nickname Il Grande Torino ("The Great Torino").
 In 1949, in the Superga air disaster, a plane carrying almost the whole Torino F.C. team (at that time the most important team in Italy and known as the Grande Torino) crashed into the Basilica of Superga in the Turin hills.
 Valentino Mazzola was among those who perished in the accident.